KAIST-PAI-lab/GPALexp/README.md

 ```

 ## GPALexp Wiki
 We've provided explanatory materials in the github Wiki of this repository.
-Please refer to
+Please refer to this [Wiki page](https://github.com/KAIST-PAI-lab/GPALexp/wiki) for further details.